 The subject of the next Erie Canal scene will provide a welcome change of pace.
 Instead of the scarred and blasted landscape of the Deep Cut, we’ll go to a place where the canal engineers accommodated nature, where the canal’s gentle curves paralleled the Mohawk River as both made their way toward Albany and the Hudson River.

 The place is known as The Noses, named for two cliffs that frame a narrow gap in the hills.
 The Mohawk flows between them as it crosses the Appalachian ridge, forming the only east-west water route that breaks through that mountain barrier over its entire extent from Maine to northern Alabama.
 It is the key geological feature that made the Erie Canal possible in the first place.

-The Noses themselves are landmarks with references dating back to the French and Indian War.
-Back then, the larger cliff was known as “Arthur’s Nose.”
+The Noses themselves are landmarks with references dating back to the colonial era.
+Back then, the larger cliff was known as “Anthony’s Nose.”